 However, as prosecutors, our duty to obtain justice never ends.
 Recent advances in technology and scientific evidence, such as DNA, could possibly cast doubt on some convictions.
 New witnesses or evidence may be discovered years after a conviction that could call into question a defendant’s guilt.
 It is important that we have a formal procedure to review these cases and determine whether an innocent person has been wrongfully convicted.
 For these reasons, I am pleased to announce that I have formed a Conviction Review Unit.
 The Conviction Review Unit will be responsible for reviewing qualifying claims that an innocent person was wrongfully convicted.

 In order for a conviction to qualify for review by the San Bernardino County District Attorney’s Office, the case and defendant must meet the following criteria:

 - The conviction must have occurred in the San Bernardino County Superior Court and;

-- The request for review must be based on new and credible evidence of actual innocence, and;
+- The request for review must be based on new, credible, and material evidence of actual innocence.

 Click here to download a copy of the Request for Conviction Review form.
 Completed forms should be emailed or sent via mail to the following:

 303 W. Third Street